kkarad/templar/src/README.md

 TODO

+# distinguish global to command arguments so that we can parse home_dir argument
 # validate release name from configuration file (https://rust-lang-nursery.github.io/rust-cookbook/encoding/complex.html)
 # read default release template from configuration file and print it as json
 # apply string interpolation taken from Release struct to release template